 Buying points may be a way for you to wind up paying less for your mortgage, but not always.
 Have the lenders talk about the points in dollars so you can get a clear picture of the benefits they will offer you over the life of the loan.

-When purchasing a home sometimes it can be advantageous to ask for the seller to pay for a portion of your closing costs as part of the purchase.
-If the seller is still netting what they want this can be a win-win for both buyer and seller!
+When purchasing a home sometimes it can be advantageous to ask the seller to pay for a portion of your closing costs as part of the acquisition.
+If the seller is still netting what they want, this can be a win-win for both buyer and seller!

-You should find out from the lender if private mortgage insurance will be required on the loan so you can factor all of your costs.
-In most circumstances mortgage insurance will be required when you are not putting 20 percent down.
+You should find out from the lender if private mortgage insurance were required on the loan so you can factor all of your costs.
+In most circumstances, mortgage insurance will be necessary when you are not putting 20 percent down.
 These mortgage insurance premiums can be expensive so if you can avoid paying them it is a good idea financially.

 Have Your Financial Ducks Lined Up

-When you are ready to purchase a home it is extremely wise to go out and get a mortgage pre-approval beforehand.
+When you are ready to purchase a home, it is sage advice to go out and get a mortgage pre-approval beforehand.
 This will show the seller you are serious about buying a home and give them comfort that you are financially qualified to do so.
 Do not make the mistake of handing your real estate agent a pre-qualification letter.
 This is very different than a pre-approval.
-In fact it does very little for anyone because there is no verification of employment, income, or credit history.
+In fact, it does very little for anyone because there is no verification of employment, income, or credit history.
 These are all requirements of getting a mortgage.

 Getting The Best Mortgage

 Although you may be limited on just how much you can save on your mortgage, there are things you can do to minimize excess expenses.
-Some of these include:
+Some of this includes: